 Red Flag Symptoms

-Certain symptoms may signal a severe liver problem.
+Early symptoms of liver damage may signal a severe liver problem.
 If you experience any of these, seek immediate medical attention:

 - Severe Abdominal Pain: Sudden, intense pain in the abdomen.